What is your company strategy? (Strategy series 1/4)

 1. Strategy is about choices.
 To do well, a company must choose to do some things great and not others.
 So, how do you choose?
 Many people like to begin broadly in these four categories to be industry leaders:

-· Product leader - Nike and Apple are product leaders.
+· A. Product leader - Relentless innovation to be the best and most differentiated.
+Nike and Apple are product leaders.
 They constantly change their designs or shoe technology to be the coolest and most innovative in the market.
 It is hard to outdo them in this category.

-· Customer intimacy – This is about creating an incredible experience for the customers where they are entirely taken care of.
+· B. Customer intimacy – This is about creating an incredible experience for the customers where they are entirely taken care of.
 You are prepared to jump through hoops for them.
-Most big companies can find this challenging, but Nordstrom is an example that offers excellence in this department.
+Most large companies find this challenging, but Nordstrom is an example of excellence in this area.
 It is easier for smaller companies to do this like coffee shops, where workers know your name and have your order ready for you upon arrival.
 Zappos is known for exceptional customer service.
-Tony Hsieh shared a story about taking clients out one evening and when they all returned to their rooms, one of them craved a pizza, but room service was closed.
-Tony suggested they call Zappos and they came through on the request!
+Tony Hsieh shared a story about taking clients out one evening, and when they all returned to their rooms, one of them craved a pizza, but room service was closed.
+Tony suggested they call Zappos, and they came through on the request!
 Although they didn’t deliver themselves, they found a nearby pizza parlor that would.

-· Operational excellence – This is about performing efficiently at scale.
+· C. Operational excellence – Delivering consistent quality at scale with unmatched efficiency.
 Starbucks and Chipotle have standardized their processes and have a model that can be exported seamlessly.

-· Low Prices – Cost-effectiveness can be a powerful strategy.
+· D. Cost leadership – making something genuinely good and affordable.
 It is part of IKEA’s competitive advantage.
 They target young furniture buyers who want style cheaply.

 Roger Martin, named #1 by Thinkers 50 says to know if you have picked a good strategy, follow this rule – “If the opposite of your choice is stupid on its face, you have not chosen.
 For example, if you say, our strategy is to be customer-centric or operationally effective or to value our talent, you can perform this test by stating the opposite - Our strategy is to ignore customers entirely.”
 If it does not make sense, it cannot work as a strategy because it would be hard to do that and succeed, let alone stay in business.
 Maybe regulated monopolies like the DMV can get away with this, but they do not engender much love.
 If the opposite of operational effectiveness is inefficiency, then that’s not a choice because it is not a profitable route.